 the best way to activate skin and restore its resilience is to let it heal on its own.

 skin’s wellbeing depends on body’s wellbeing aka balanced working of its systems. improving skin’s condition is a process, it may take some time and may feel uncomfortable at times.

 just living is not enough…one must have sunshine, freedom, and a little flower.
 Hans Christian Anderson

 when you emerge from being unwell, you feel exhausted as your body has been working hard to get rid of infection by means of unleashing inflammation. as a result, your organism heals and so does your skin. although first skin may react to inflammation by breaking out, feeling tight, dull, and dehydrated. body needs to get rid of toxins. but then it all heals. healing is what renews skin.

 to offer your skin a helpful hand, give it intelligent skincare that works.

 skin needs retinoids which skin turns into vitamin A to increase cell-turnover, antioxidants to firm and brighten the skin, vitamin C and E to stimulate structural skin proteins and slow cellular ageing, essential fatty acids to stimulate collagen synthesis and reduce inflammation. hyaluronic acid in epidermis needs water molecules to bind to and retain water. so, drink plenty of water.

-authentic minimalist treatment, hand crafted
+Roseroma minimalist treatment, hand crafted

-MASSAGE is the way to apply oil concentrates as for cleansing as for toning. massage improves local circulation and energy flow. massage helps the oils to dissolve the grime and dead skin cells and remove them from the skin. massage helps the actives to penetrate the skin quicker and deeper into the dermis. massage soothes stressed skin and alleviates tissue blockages. at last, massage is an important part of selfcare to improve your self-esteem.
+Massage is the best way to apply oil concentrates as for cleansing as for toning. massage improves local circulation and energy flow. massage helps the oils to dissolve the grime and dead skin cells and remove them from the skin. massage helps the actives to penetrate skin quicker and deeper into the dermis. massage soothes stressed skin and alleviates tissue blockages. at last, massage is an important part of selfcare to improve your self-esteem.